About Cora Siré

 Cora Siré lives in Montréal where she writes fiction, essays and poetry.

 She has participated in literary events and readings in Montréal, Ottawa, Toronto, Banff and New Haven, Connecticut and in universities such as Concordia and the University of Ljubljana, Slovenia.
+She has also appeared in Montreal’s Blue Metropolis literary festival and the Burlington Book Festival in Vermont.

 Born in Canada, she often writes of elsewheres, drawing on her encounters in faraway places as well as her family’s history of displacement.